 While preterite is used for actions in the past that were completed, imperfect describes actions that are seen as an ongoing process.

 - Jugué con mis amigos ayer (preterite). → I played with my friends yesterday.

 - Jugaba con mis amigos (imperfect). → I used to play with my friends/I would play with my friends/I was playing with my friends.

-PRETERITE tense informs about the beginning and the end of a past action, although it is not always clearly mentioned.
-However, IMPERFECT describes past actions without a clear beginning or end.
+Preterite tense has a definite beginning and the end of a past action, although it is not always clearly mentioned.
+However, imperfect describes past actions without a clear beginning or end.

 - Ella trabajó ocho horas en la fábrica (preterite). → She worked eight hours at the factory.